Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 -Boiling Water Canning - This method is used for high acid foods.
 Most fruits and some vegetables most notably, tomatoes are canned using this technique.

 -Pressure Canning or Steam Canning is used for low acid fruits and vegetables, and all meats and fish.
 Most vegetables are considered low acid.

 -Inversion Method - This method is used primarily for canning jellies, jams and preserves.

 -Vacuum Sealing - this method can be used for dry foods like flour, corn meal, and popcorn.
-This method can also be used to prepare and preserve gift jars containing home made baking mixes - a really cool idea for Christmas and other gift-giving occasions.

 Besides canning jars and lids there are some basic supplies that you will need, to be sure that you are able to practice home canning easily and safely.
 If you purchasing these supplies up front, I promise that your adventure in canning will be much easier.
 Improvising equipment during the canning process because you don't have what you need, is not safe and can cause injury or food spoilage.